lucasaid/broccoli-co/README.md

 - Originally wanted to separate the header and footer into separate components but for this test i felt it was unnecessary due to the simplicity of the content within, if there was more complexity eg. menu in the header or extended link list in footer. then I would keep them as separate testable components.

-## Issues/Future
+## Issues/Future implementation
 - Update image to be svg (free image I got required a lot of messing around to get the svg to be contained in it's viewport correctly)
-- pull out center styles in content wrapper to be it's own element to handle more content driven pages.
+- pull out center styling in content wrapper to be it's own element to handle more content driven pages.
-- Language translation?
+- Language translation
 - add e2e tests using playwright or cypress